 The Eggfinder is a GPS telemetry system that sends out a stream of NMEA-formatted serial data from a transmitter located in your rocket to a receiver on the ground.
 The purpose is to track your rocket in flight, and more importantly get it back.
 Using an integrated GPS module, the Eggfinder transmitter sends out a position update once a second, giving you the exact latitude and longitude of the rocket at that point in time.
-If you have the Eggfinder LCD receiver, you’ll get the coordinates displayed on the screen, which can be plugged into a navigation app on your phone, or you can get the optional LCD-GPS Module and it will show you exactly which way to go and how far without any additional equipment.
+Using the Eggfinder LCD receiver, you’ll get the coordinates displayed on the screen, which can be plugged into a navigation app on your phone, or you can get the optional LCD-GPS Module and it will show you exactly which way to go and how far without any additional equipment.
+No worrying about your phone, and not Internet or apps required.
 With the optional Voice Module, it will literally “tell” you where to go… great for those long recoveries where you may have to drive out to the rocket.

-If you use the RX “dongle” receiver with a PC or Android, the data can be fed real-time into a number of free software programs to track your rocket, and if using something like Google Earth or MapSphere you can actually get a map that will show you where your rocket landed.
+If you use the RX “dongle” receiver with a laptop, the data can be fed real-time into a number of free software programs to track your rocket, and if using something like Google Earth or MapSphere you can actually get a map that will show you where your rocket landed.
 If you have a GPS-enabled smartphone like an iPhone or Android, you can plug the landing coordinates into an application such as MotionX and you can literally walk right up to your rocket.
+Note that because the RX receiver requires a laptop, we DO NOT recommend that you use this to retrieve your rocket… it’s best suited for a “ground station” to gather data.
+Get an Eggfinder LCD receiver for retrieving your rocket… and use the RX for backup or a ground station.
+We sell a lot of them to universities, and they generally do just that.

 We pre-mount any parts that aren’t hand-solderable (i.e. the GPS modules, which are a leadless package) to make it easier on you.
 The surface mount parts are at least 0805-size (we prefer 1206 if we can fit them on the board), and the IC’s have at least a 1.27mm/.050″ pitch, so with a decent iron and tip you shouldn’t have any trouble soldering them.